OpenXiangShan/XiangShan-doc/docs/tutorials/isca25.md

 In June 2020, we launched XiangShan project.
 We have developed two major generations of codenamed YQH and NH respectively.
 The latest version of XiangShan processor achieves the highest performance of open-source RISC-V processors to the best of our knowledge.
 There is an on-going third generation called KMH targeting higher performance.
 We will also cover XiangShan tape-out status, performance evaluation, future roadmap, etc.

+- Introduction to the XS-Gem5 Simulator

+XS-GEM5 is an architecture simulator calibrated against the XiangShan RTL architecture, built on top of the open-source GEM5 framework.
+It supports full-system (FS) simulation and enables fast performance evaluation using RVGCpt.
+It enables us to perform fast design space exploration and parameter optimization of the XiangShan processor.
+We will also show an example of quickly adding a new feature to it.

 - Introduction to the microarchitecture and design concepts of XiangShan processor

 XiangShan is a superscalar out-of-order RISC-V processor with RV64GCBK ISA support.
 Vector and Hypervisor extensions are to be supported in the 3rd generation KMH.
 It features high-throughput frontend with advanced branch predictor, six-way aggressive out-of-order execution engine, high-bandwidth load/store unit and highly configurable cache system.
 Written in Chisel, a high-level hardware description language, XiangShan also achieves high readability and maintainability.